Zombie Proust

 “Marcel Proust passed away on the 18th of November.
 It was 1922.
 One day, I could no longer resist: I went in search of him.

 “Who was he?
 The dandy who set out for salons as though on a foreign expedition?
 Or the invisible man who flinched from the light, the character in a thriller?
-The brilliant writer was concealing a döppelganger.
-I followed his traces as though tracking down a missing relative.” — Jérôme Prieur
+The brilliant writer was concealing a doppelgänger, and I pursued him as though tracking down a missing relative.” — Jérôme Prieur

 What is a writer’s life, and above all, what is left of it?
-This book is not a biography, but an adventure.
-An expedition tracking what remains of the author of Remembrance of Things Past, in the footsteps of this incredible and unusual man, this character from a novel, perhaps even a noir novel.
+This book is not a biography, but a quest; an expedition to unearth what remains of the author of Remembrance of Things Past.
+What was it like to be in his remarkable presence?
+What was it like to be inside his skin especially during his final years of intense reclusive absorption in the writing of his great book?

 ‘Prieur has succeeded magnificently in bringing his portrait of Proust to life’